 This is the recommended format for CSV files:

 You'll want to include the contact's first name, last name, email, title, company, and website.
-It's important to include the email and website columns, especially if you're planning to look up missing work emails for contacts.
+It's important to include the email, website, and LinkedIn profile columns, especially if you're planning to look up missing work or personal emails for contacts.

 Importing contacts into a new sequence